shortnd/smarterthan5th/readme.md

 As a user, I should be able to see what question I am on.

 As a user, I should be able to dismiss alerts and then move onto the next question.

+As a user, I should be able to see my score at the end of the game.